Who Has Access to New Oral Diabetes Medications?

 Dr. McCoy’s work focused on how likely patients were to be prescribed new oral medications of the same three varieties, and looked at insurance plan type (Medicare Advantage vs commercial plans) as well as race and ethnicity.
 This was a large retrospective study of insurance claims data covering 1.7 million patients with type 2 diabetes, all of whom were taking some kind of medication.

 This study found that individuals enrolled on Medicare Advantage plans were:

-- 55% less likely to use a GLP-1 receptor agonist than commercially insured individuals.
+- 55 percent less likely to use a GLP-1 receptor agonist than commercially insured individuals.

-- 69% less likely to use an SGLT2 inhibitor than commercially insured individuals.
+- 69 percent less likely to use an SGLT2 inhibitor than commercially insured individuals.

-- 39% less likely to use a DPP-4 inhibitor than commercially insured individuals.
+- 39 percent less likely to use a DPP-4 inhibitor than commercially insured individuals.

 This is despite the fact that the Medicare Advantage plans provided the same formulary benefits as the commercial plans they were being compared to.

 This gap may be driven by the affordability of copays because Medicare Advantage enrollees are not able to access many savings cards.
 This study also reinforced many of the same racial disparities found in Dr. Elhussein’s research.